LinOTP/selfservice/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test:coverage` to also generate a coverage report in directory `coverage/`.

 ## Running end-to-end tests